 With such a dynamic skillset, instructional designers work in many diverse fields such as large corporations, higher education, traditional manufacturing environments, positions within state and national governments, nonprofit organizations, as well as military and military/government contractors.
 Additionally, the latest trends suggest instructional designers are increasingly self-employed on a freelance or contract basis.

 Job prospects are promising.
-According to BLS, jobs such as Instructional Coordinators, are poised to grow 6% from 2019 to 2029 – a rate considered by the BLS to be faster than average growth.
-Additionally, BLS projects Training and Development Specialists, another career for IDs to grow 9% – much faster than average – within the same time period.
+According to BLS, jobs such as Instructional Coordinators, are poised to grow 6% from 2019 to 2029.
+Additionally, BLS projects Training and Development Specialists, another career for IDs to grow 9% – faster than average – within the same time period.